paljsingh/community-discussion/README.md

 processed event data to redis cache.

-#### Apache Spark
+#### Apache Spark (TBD)

-Apache Spark is used to process batch data and generate batch views.
+Apache Spark shall be used to process batch data and generate batch views.
 For the PoC, the batch layer is not yet implemented in absence of any heavy analytical processing.

-The overall architecture resembles more to the kappa architecture, with speed layer processing event in mini-batches at 1 second intervals.
+The overall architecture resembles more to the kappa architecture, with speed layer processing event in mini-batches at 5 second intervals.

 #### Elastic Search